 The first two qualities were…Humility.
 And Courage.

 That day I witnessed an entrepreneur begin to try that combination.

 Rare.
 Transformed.
 Transformational.

 The Take-Aways from This Story?

-- Actively develop Leadership Coaching skills in how to
+- Actively develop Leadership Coaching skills in how to develop your team

 - There are courses widely available across the UK

 - Recognise that this does require you to learn professional coaching skills as part of your Leadership Development